richardndungu94/go-vuln-analysis/README.md

 ```

 ## Test and Deploy
-The project shows how you can test your codes befor deployment
+The project shows how you can test your codes before deployment ensuring safe codes at every iteration
 ## Collaboration
 Teams can collaborate with Devsecops to ensure tests are conducted before delivery